Awonkhrais/data-structures-and-algorithms/python/code_challenges/tree/README.md

 - Write instance methods of a Binary Tree pre-order, in-order and post-order which show a list of the tree values in these traversal orders.
 - Write instance methods of a Binary Search Tree add and contains which update and read a Binary Search Tree for a value.
 - write method in BinaryTree class that find the maximum value in a numaric tree
+- fizzbuzz method :
+If the value is divisible by 3, replace the value with “Fizz” If the value is divisible by 5, replace the value with “Buzz” If the value is divisible by 3 and 5, replace the value with “FizzBuzz” If the value is not divisible by 3 or 5, simply turn the number into a String.